Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Confidential Code Analysis

 \subsection{Formal Definition}

 We start by formally defining and analysing the concept of \emph{Confidential Code Analysis} (CCA).
-Our intuition behind this concept is twofold: $i)$ first, developers should be able to produce an encrypted representation of their code that does not reveal anything by itself, meaning that it can be securely shared with analysers or any other untrusted third party; $ii)$ second, an analyser can submit a specification for an analysis task he wants to perform and receives if authorized by the developer, a cryptographic token that, when combined with the encrypted code, outputs the result of the task.
+Our intuition behind this concept is twofold: $i)$ developers should be able to produce an encrypted representation of their code that does not reveal anything by itself, meaning that it can be securely shared with analysers or any other untrusted third party; $ii)$ an analyser can submit a specification for an analysis task it wants to perform and receive (if authorized by the developer) a cryptographic token that, when combined with the encrypted code, outputs the result of the task.

 We believe this intuition captures the goal of CCA.
-When a developer encrypts his code, this encryption does not reveal anything to adversaries, as in standard symmetric-key encryption.
+When a developer encrypts its code, this encryption does not reveal anything to adversaries, as in standard encryption.
 Nonetheless, at a later time, analysers can use this encryption to perform an analysis task of their choice.
-This step requires additional authorization in the form of a cryptographic token that the developer must provide to allow the specified analysis.
-This puts the burden of scrutinizing analysis requests on the developers, however it allows them to control who can analyse their code and which tasks they can perform.
-It also ensures that even if the encrypted code falls into the hands of an adversary, without access to one of these tokens, he will not learn anything about the code.
-One could also think of other design choices, such as having the developer specify a privacy parameter and the system automatically determine which analysis requests to authorize based on that, but we leave the exploration of such ideas for future work.
+This step requires additional authorisation in the form of a cryptographic token that the developer must provide to allow the specified analysis.
+This puts the burden of scrutinising analysis requests on the developers, however it allows them to control who can analyse their code and which tasks they can perform.
+It also ensures that even if the encrypted code falls into the hands of an adversary, without access to one of these tokens it will not learn anything about the code.
+One could also think of other design choices, such as having the developer specify a privacy parameter and the system automatically determine which analysis requests to authorise based on that, but we leave the exploration of such ideas for future work.